 - Ensuring that Service Level Agreements are in place with all external agencies.

-We regularly attend events where there is an opportunity to discuss the risks of Modern Slavery with our peers, the GLAA, Non-Governmental Organisations (‘NGOs’) and other relevant stakeholders.
-This helps to expand our knowledge and highlight countries, product types or services that may be considered to have a higher risk of Modern Slavery.
+We regularly receive updates on the risks of modern Slavery via our peers, the GLAA, Non-Governmental Organisations (‘NGOs’) and other relevant stakeholders.
+This helps to expand our knowledge and highlight countries, product types or services that may be considered to have a higher risk of modern slavery.
 The knowledge and experience that we have obtained will help us identify the risks and issues, assess the level of importance and develop appropriate remedies.
 We will continue to collaborate and improve our understanding as time goes on.

-We will continue in 2020 to build on the progress we have made this year.
+We will continue for the remainder of this year and into 2024 to build on the progress we have made.
 Our risk mapping of suppliers will continue as will internal communication and awareness building.

 We will continue to improve communication on this topic with our supply chain and welcome opportunities to collaborate to identify risks or solve problems that we cannot tackle alone.
 We will face common issues and by working together, not only with suppliers but also with other UK companies, we will be far more effective in meeting our common goal of eradicating Modern Slavery.